openedx/open-edx-proposals/oeps/oep-0021-proc-deprecation.rst

 The actual removal process is highly contextual based on the technology and team so specific requirements are not provided in this OEP.
-The general guidance is that the process should be done in a timely manner and a suggested timeline is shown in Diagram 2 [LINK HERE].
+The general guidance is that the process should be done in a timely manner and a suggested timeline is shown in the diagram below.

 Consider the timing of Open edX named releases when establishing timeline and carrying out deprecation and removal. `OEP-10